Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 #### Package Structure

-Consider the package structure using the destination `CoolIntegration` as an example:
+Consider the package structure using the `CoolIntegration` as an example:

 > * integration/
 >   * interface/